desiby/stelligent-u/01-cloudformation/README.md

 See [DeletionPolicy](https://aws.amazon.com/premiumsupport/knowledge-center/cloudformation-accidental-updates/).

 >set deletionPolicy attribute for the resource at the stack level, use IAM policy, assign a stack policy to a user in the template.

->set deletionPolicy attribute for the resource at the stack level, use IAM policy, assign a stack policy to a user in the template.